tarwn/lessthandot-hugo/blogs/content/posts/2011-07-07-webmatrix-routing-and-magic-pages.md

   - webmatrix

 ---
-So I&#8217;ve been working on a practice site using WebMatrix.
+So I've been working on a practice site using WebMatrix.
 The basic premise was that I would create a site that had some similar functionality to Delicious to help me track the various articles, podcasts, books, and so on.
 This would also give me something practical to work on as I try to get a handle on this whole WebMatrix thing.

-So here&#8217;s a couple tips, tricks, and the occasional slip in the mud I picked up along the way.
+So here's a couple tips, tricks, and the occasional slip in the mud I picked up along the way.

-Chrissie started us off with [this post][1], so I&#8217;m skipping right past the making of files and digging into the first layer of how things work (and/or how I broke them).
+Chrissie started us off with [this post][1], so I'm skipping right past the making of files and digging into the first layer of how things work (and/or how I broke them).

-_Note: I know in my [last post][2] I said the application was WebMatrix and the programming framework was WebPages, but no one calls it WebPages (apparently that name is hard to search for or something), so for the remainder of this post I&#8217;ll call it WebMatrix.
+_Note: I know in my [last post][2] I said the application was WebMatrix and the programming framework was WebPages, but no one calls it WebPages (apparently that name is hard to search for or something), so for the remainder of this post I'll call it WebMatrix.
 Feel free to call me names later._

 ## Magic Routing

 The first problem I had when I deployed my site to a live host was getting the darn pages to work.
-No matter how I typed the paths, the cshtml pages wouldn&#8217;t stop reporting a 404.
+No matter how I typed the paths, the cshtml pages wouldn't stop reporting a 404.
 So of course I started digging into the IIS settings.
 And fixed the meta settings.
 And fixed the extension.
 And fixed something else.
-And then found out I wasn&#8217;t supposed to fix it and the real problem was the guy sitting behind my keyboard typing instead of reading the manual.
+And then found out I wasn't supposed to fix it and the real problem was the guy sitting behind my keyboard typing instead of reading the manual.
 Oops.

 When we build a razor site (or is it a WebPages site?
-WebMatrix site? argh&#8230;), it takes advantage of additions in the 4.0 Framework to provide routing automatically.
+WebMatrix site? argh…), it takes advantage of additions in the 4.0 Framework to provide routing automatically.
 Every cshtml file we create automatically becomes part of the route check when a request comes into IIS.
 This is similar to the ASP.Net MVC routing, but instead requires no up front work, running 100% on pixie dust.

 Say I ask for http://MyAwesomeSite.com/blueberries/and/cream.
-Note that we don&#8217;t include the .cshtml extension.
+Note that we don't include the .cshtml extension.
 Behind the scenes, my webserver basically has this conversation with itself:

 > Do I have a file named /blueberries/and/cream.cshtml?